 providing capacity building and technical assistance to Member States for the collection of ICT statistics, in particular by means of national surveys, through the delivery of training workshops and the production of methodological manuals and handbooks.

+Optimized and improved IDI scheme to promote smooth work in this regard by Member States so that IDI can reflect latest ICT development achievements in each country in a more accurate and effective manner.

 Relevant regional initiatives